-The Fund for Public Health in NYC’s (FPHNYC) has a profound impact on the health and wellness of 8.5 million New Yorkers.
-Working in partnership with the NYC Department of Health and Mental Hygiene, widely viewed as one of the most innovative and effective in the country, FPHNYC advances public health by challenging the status quo and thinking creatively to address old and emerging threats.
+FPHNYC has a profound impact on the health and wellness of 8.5 million New Yorkers.
+Working in partnership with our city’s Department of Health, widely viewed as one of the most innovative and effective in the country, we advance public health by challenging the status quo and thinking creatively to address old and emerging threats.

 Impact starts with you.

 Since our founding in 2002, we’ve secured more than $450 million to support over 300 projects that improves the lives of New Yorkers.
 Thanks to public-private partnerships from philanthropic organizations and individuals, FPHNYC is able to test new, pioneering approaches that transform lives across the city.

 Challenge: Disinvestment, poverty, and lack of access to healthy foods put residents at higher risk for diabetes, hypertension, and obesity.